awsdocs/aws-systems-manager-user-guide/doc_source/ssm-using-shared.md

 # Use a Shared Systems Manager Document<a name="ssm-using-shared"></a>

 When you share a Systems Manager document, the system generates an Amazon Resource Name \(ARN\) and assigns it to the command\.
-If you select and execute a shared document from the Amazon EC2 console, you do not see the ARN\.
-However, if you want to execute a shared Systems Manager document from a command line application, you must specify a full ARN\.
-You are shown the full ARN for a Systems Manager document when you execute the command to list documents\.
+If you select and run a shared document from the Amazon EC2 console, you do not see the ARN\.
+However, if you want to run a shared Systems Manager document from a command line application, you must specify a full ARN\.
+You are shown the full ARN for a Systems Manager document when you run the command to list documents\.

 **Note**
 You are not required to specify ARNs for AWS public documents \(documents that begin with AWS\-\*\) or commands that you own\.